 I have lived a life with questions and wonders and hopes and dreams.
-I have lived with the fantasies of crossing over into this successful that at last, I made it.
+I have lived with the fantasies of crossing over into this success that at last, I made it.
 Mom would be proud.
 The Old Man would be proud.
-And they could see me.
-And I could be good.
+They could see me and I could be good.
 I could be more than good.

 Do you even know what I am talking about?

 It has been years.
 Wait, no. It has been decades since the cold month of December, 1989.
 Nothing about me is the same since then.
 I don’t look the same or feel the same.
 Nothing about me is the same, even down to the cellular level.
 I was only a boy then.

 I was a child when The Old Man passed; yet, I was on the verge of my entry into manhood.
 I was full of wonderful ideas and amazing things.
 However, being afraid to launch, I stalled more than I tried.